-Cumulatively, the Company has incurred product dossier and filing costs of \$711,236 (December 31, 2016 - \$362,884) to date on eight products, two of which, Aguettant System® Atropine and Phenylephrine pre-filled syringes, have been approved and launched.
-The filing costs incurred in respect of these products are being amortized on a straight-line basis over their estimated useful lives of 5 years based on marketability.
+Cumulatively, the Company has incurred product dossier and filing costs of \$862,526 (December 31, 2016 - \$362,884) to date on eight products, two of which, Aguettant System® Atropine and Phenylephrine pre-filled syringes, have been approved by Health Canada and launched to the market.
+The filing costs incurred in

-During the period, the Company decided to suspend further regulatory work on a third urgent care product for use in the Aguettant System® due to the significant level of further investment which would be required to obtain regulatory approval for this product.
-As such, the Company incurred a one-time impairment loss on this asset of \$58,352 during the period, representing dossier and filing costs incurred to date on this product.
-This impairment loss is included in Selling, General and Administration Costs in the Company's consolidated statements of comprehensive income (see Note 14).
+During the year, the Company decided to suspend further regulatory work on a third urgent care product for use in the Aguettant System® due to the significant level of further investment which would be required to obtain regulatory approval for this product.
+As such, the Company incurred a one-time impairment loss on this asset of \$58,352 during the year, representing dossier and filing costs incurred to date on this product.
+This impairment loss is included in Selling, General and Administration expenses in the Company's consolidated statements of comprehensive income (see Note 15).